Query

 limit(5)

-startAfter(docSnapshot) // does not include docSnapshot
+startAfter(docSnapshot) // start after the docSnapshot

-Run the query
+run the query

 getDocs(query)